gokulkrishnan2005/19CS301-Module5/README.md

 Exp.No:5(c)	Multiple Inheritance

 ### AIM
-To Write a python Program to Calculated Division, sub & Multiplication using Multiple Inheritance..
+To Write a python Program to Calculated Division, sub & Multiplication using Multiple Inheritance.
 ### ALGORITHM
 Begin the program.